conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

     - Setup, deployment using the conda-store docs, within current Lab infra
     - Add team members, create default namespaces and environments, referring to the docs
     - Onboard team members to the tool with demonstrations
-    - Track and limit resource utilisation
+    - Track and limit resource utilization
 - Collaboration:
     - Uses environments created by colleagues to verify their work
 - Troubleshooting: